Transform variables

 Data

-> View tab and click the Store
+> View tab and click the Store button.

 Alternatively, to create a new dataset based on a filter, select

-Split data > Holdout sample
+Split data > Holdout sample from the

-Transformation type
+Transformation type dropdown.

 For larger datasets, or when summaries are not needed, it can useful

-to click Hide summaries
+to click Hide summariesbefore selecting the transformation

 type and specifying how you want to alter the data.
 If you do want to

-see summaries make sure that Hide summaries
+see summaries make sure that Hide summaries is not

 checked.

-command is a convenience function for the
+The Bin command is a convenience function for the

-command discussed below when you want to create
+xtile command discussed below when you want to create

 multiple quintile/decile/… variables.
 To calculate quintiles enter

-as the Nr bins
+5 as the Nr bins.
+The reverse

 option replaces 1 by 5, 2 by 4, …, 5 by 1.
 Choose an appropriate